-[Self-Test] Could Your Child Have Inattentive ADHD?
+[Self-Test] Could Your Child Have ADD (aka Inattentive ADHD)?

 What do inattentive ADHD symptoms look like in a child?
 Could your child’s disorganization, poor focus, and faulty memory be signs of ADD?
 Take this symptom test to gauge whether your child’s behaviors point to ADHD, and then share the results with an evaluating clinician.

-Does My Child Have Inattentive ADHD Symptoms?
+Does My Child Have Inattentive ADHD (aka ADD) Symptoms?

 Only a mental-health professional can tell for sure whether symptoms are severe, frequent, and pervasive enough to suggest a positive ADHD diagnosis.
 But this self-test may provide some behavior clues and suggestions about next steps.

 This questionnaire is designed to determine whether your child demonstrates symptoms similar to those of attention deficit disorder (ADHD or ADD) — and the inattentive sub-type in particular.
 If you answer often to a significant number of these questions, consult a licensed mental health practitioner.
 An accurate diagnosis can only be made through clinical evaluation.

 Based on the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association and reviewed by Roberto Olivardia, Ph.D., a member of the ADDitude ADHD Medical Review Panel.